TheNullablePrototype/WeatherService/README.md

 EDIT DATABASE SETTINGS:

-You can change the data to connect to the database: for runtime in application.properties for test in application-test.properties
+You can change the data to connect to the database:
+1. Runtime in application.properties
+2. Test in application-test.properties